Avalanche Press Homepage Avalanche Press Online Store

 Panzer Grenadier: Waltzing Matilda

-The most recent downloadable supplement in our Panzer Grenadier series is Waltzing Matilda, Mike Bennighof’s exploration of what might have happened if Japan’s invasion of the South Seas had gone beyond the oil-rich Spice Islands to the largest Allied nation in that part of the world: Australia.
+Waltzing Matilda was a downloadable supplement in our Panzer Grenadier series exploring what might have happened if Japan’s invasion of the South Seas had gone beyond the oil-rich Spice Islands to Australia.
 A huge undertaking in any event, the invasion of Australia would have required a major commitment of highly mobile Japanese formations to cover the long overland distances involved and deal with the equally mobile Australian militia forces.

 Assembled copy of Waltzing Matilda.
 (Photo by Jay Townsend)